isomerpages/moe-lkybl/index.md

       title: Alert
       id: infobar
-      description: Government officials will never ask you for bank login details or transfer money or.
+      description: Government officials will never ask you for bank login details or transfer money.
 If unsure about a scam, call the ScamShield Helpline at 1799.
       button: Visit ScamShield for more information
       url: https://www.scamshield.gov.sg
 image: /images/isomer-logo.svg